cisco-sso/mh/README.md

 mh apply wordpress
 # ^ apply install/upgrade just these app(s),
 #   even if they are not in `main.yaml`

+mh apply --set "wordpress.image.tag=1.0.0"
+# ^ apply by setting mh values on the command line
+#   (can specify multiple or separate values with commas: key1=val1,key2=val2)
 ```

 ### Destroy apps (if they are known to Helm).